int

 Blackjack in an offline casino

-In most varieties of blackjack dealer must take another card if he has sixteen or less points, and stop on seventeen or more.
+In most varieties of blackjack, the dealer must take another card if he has sixteen or fewer points, and stand on seventeen or more.
 This is a traditional rule, usually specified directly on the markup table.
-However, in some versions of the game the croupier stops only at "hard" seventeen, and at "soft" (with an ace, regarded as eleven) he continues to draw cards.
+However, in some versions of the game, croupiers stand only on "hard" seventeen, and on "soft" (with an ace, regarded as eleven), they hit.

-Many inexperienced blackjack fans don't use this rule, considering it not so significant.
+Many inexperienced blackjack players don't use this rule, considering it insignificant.
 Some do not even realize that it is in favor of the casino.
-But we do not recommend you to be careless.
+But we do not recommend that you be careless.

 So, if you play blackjack with six decks (we'll talk about one deck below when the dealer draws a card to "soft" seventeen, you need to make the following changes in the basic strategy: